|

 Scot's lob into the middle was claimed easily by Bonetti at the

-second goal that they deserved.
-After holding possession for a
+that they deserved.
+After holding possession for a while in midfield,

 kick on the left touch when Charlton tangled with Osgood.
 The